What Is A High School Equivalency (HSE) Certificate?

 Which Test Do I Take?

-The HiSET®, GED® and TASC™ exams are three tests that measure high school equivalency skills.
-California offers all three tests and you decide which test you wish to take.
+The HiSET® and GED® exams are two tests that measure high school equivalency skills in California, and you can decide which test you wish to take.
 They are very similar but each test has its own guidelines, regulations and scoring procedures.
-All three exams are approved and accepted in all 50 states for educational and employment purposes.
+Both exams are approved and accepted in all 50 states for educational and employment purposes.
 For details, visit: www.cde.ca.gov/ta/tg/gd/hsecertltr.asp

 Where Can I Take The Test?

-Saddleback College has a HiSET® Testing Center that offers exams on the first Friday and Saturday of every month.
-The cost for each subtest is $24.
-You must pass all five HiSET® subtests (Reading, Writing, Math, Science, Social Studies) to earn your high school equivalency certificate.
-Make your HiSET® test appointment at www.hiset.ets.org.
+In-Person Testing is now open.
+Saddleback College has a HiSET® Testing Center that offers exams on the first Friday of every month.
+The cost for each subtest is $26.75.
+To create an appointment for in-person testing, please create an account at www.hiset.ets.org.

 Do I Need To Take Classes To Take The Test?

 You are not required to take HSE classes, but we highly recommend that you visit Saddleback Adult Education to get a proper assessment on how close you are to passing the HSE exams.
-Our FREE preparation classes are designed to ensure students pass all sections of the HiSET, GED, or TASC exam.
+Our FREE preparation classes are designed to ensure students pass all sections of the HiSET or GED exam.

 How Long Will It Take to Get My HSE Certificate?